50Plus: 2009–2011

-Leading up to the 2011 Dutch Senate election, 50PLUS made an agreement with the Onafhankelijke Senaatsfractie (Independent Senate Faction).
-The regional parties had to little seats in the Provincial council to collectively get a seat in the Senate, and the members of 50PLUS promised to vote for the OSF (Onafhankelijke Staatsfractie) to help them gain one.
-In return for this, 50PLUS member Kees de Lange would be the OSF's first candidate on the electoral list.
-On the 23rd of May 2011, he was chosen as a senator on behalf of the OSF.
-50PLUS member Jan Nagel also won one seat.
-From than on, it was possible for individuals to become member of the party.
+Leading up to the 2011 Senate election, 50Plus made an agreement with the Independent Politics Netherlands (OSF).
+The regional parties had too little seats in the Provincial councils to collectively get a seat in the Senate, and the members of 50Plus promised to vote for the OSF to help them gain one.
+In return for this, 50Plus member Kees de Lange would be the OSF's lead candidate on the electoral list.
+De Lange left the party in 2012 after a conflict with Nagel.